phalcon/documentation/docs/di.md

 ## Resolving Services

-Obtaining a service from the container is a matter of simply calling the 'get' method.
+Obtaining a service from the container is a matter of calling the 'get' method.
 A new instance of the service will be returned:

 ```php
 $request = $container->get('request');